iwang/iwang.github.io/_posts/2013-11-04-ngmodel-render-cannot-be-overriden-in-angular-rc3.markdown

 }
 {% endhighlight %}

-What this library did is very common when you want to wrap a 3rd party library into Angular. $render is what you need to set the value back into the 3rd party widget given any change.
+What this library did is very common if you want to wrap a 3rd party library into Angular. $render is what you need to set the value back into the 3rd party widget given any change.
 But this function never gets called if using Angular rc3!

 I got some time to look into this issue today.
-I dived into Angular's source and found what it says about *$render* orginally.
+I dived into Angular's source and found what it documents about *$render*.

 {% highlight javascript %}
  /**